Home >

 If you decide to enter into an agency relationship with a firm which

-agreement with that firm.
+written agreement with that firm.

 TRANSACTION BROKER